- Number of students per year: typically three, although numbers are likely to rise as the department increases its intake over the coming years

-- Useful subjects: Art, Mathematics, Physics, English, History, Geography, Ancient and Modern Languages and many others.
+- Useful subjects: Art (recommended), with Mathematics, Physics, English, History, Geography, Modern Languages or many others.

-Jesus College has had a strong tradition of study and research in Architecture since the arrival of the first Professor and Head of Architecture, Sir Leslie Martin in the mid 20th century.
-Today we have a Fellow in Architecture, Professor Koen Steemers (Head of the Department, 2009-2014), who is both an academic and a registered architect with international experience.
+Jesus College has an outstanding tradition of academically and financially supporting the study in Architecture since the arrival of the first Professor and Head of Architecture, Sir Leslie Martin in the mid 20th century.
+This tradition continues with the current Fellow in Architecture, Professor Koen Steemers (Head of the Department, 2009-2014), who is both an academic and a registered architect with international experience.

 Our typical offer is for A* and two A grades at A-Level or an equivalent achievement in other qualifications.
 You don't need to take a Sixth Term Examination Paper (STEP).

-Architecture requires a broad background and it will help if you are studying a range of subjects at A-Level, from both arts and sciences.
+Architecture requires a broad background and it will help if you are studying a range of subjects at A-Level, from arts and humanities to the sciences.
 These might include Art, Mathematics, Physics, English, History, Geography, Languages, and many others.

 An A-Level in Art is highly recommended, but practical subjects such as Technical Graphics or Design and Technology aren't specifically recommended.

 You'll also take a 30 minute drawing test in the College, typically in the form of observational sketches.

-You will most likely have one subject interview with the Director of Studies in Architecture plus another interview with the admissions tutor for arts and another architect.
-The interviews will be different in style and content; one interview might focus on your portfolio, while the in the other you might discuss aspects of building design, among other topics.
+Under normal circumstances, you will most likely have one subject interview with the Director of Studies in Architecture and an architect, plus another interview with two other architects (and/or the Admissions Tutor for Arts).
+The interviews will be different in style and content; one interview will focus on your portfolio, while in the other you might discuss aspects of building design, among other topics.

 Please bring a portfolio of drawings, paintings, photographs of three dimensional work etc, to your interview.
 The work you included in your portfolio should be fairly recent, and not just what you did for your GCSEs.

-We like to see a working sketch book kept over a period of time in support of the development of your work, together with between ten and 15 other examples of work.
-Where possible, please include some work in pencil, ink, and colour, and evidence of three dimensional work such as pottery, sculpture, jewellery, or weaving.
+We like to see one or more working sketch books kept over a period of time in support of the development of your work, together with between 10 and 15 other examples of work.
+Where possible, please include a variety of media (eg. work in pencil, ink, and colour, and evidence of three-dimensional work such as sculpture, montages or textiles).
 Choose work which you can talk about with enthusiasm.

 When we're assessing your portfolio we will take into account the level of teaching input and support that was available to you while you were preparing it.